0mehrdad/Breast-Cancer-Wisconsin/README.md

 The project uses the **Breast Cancer Wisconsin (Diagnostic)** dataset (569 samples, 30 numerical features).

-Target classes:
+Target labels:
-- **M** – Malignant
+- M — Malignant
-- **B** – Benign
+- B — Benign

-Features describe properties of cell nuclei (radius, texture, area, smoothness, concavity, etc.).
+All features represent cell-nucleus characteristics extracted from digitized microscopic images.

 ---

-## ▶️ How to Run the Dashboard
+## ▶️ Running the Dashboard

-Install dependencies (example):
+Install dependencies:

     pip install -r requirements.txt

-Run the Streamlit app:
+Launch the Streamlit app:

     streamlit run dashboard.py

-Then open the local URL shown in the terminal.

 ---

-## 🧠 Summary of Results
+## 🧠 Key Findings

-- Oversampling significantly reduces **false negatives**, which is critical for cancer detection.
+- Oversampling reduces **false negatives**, which is critical in medical classification.
-- XGBoost achieves around **98% accuracy** with very high recall for malignant cases.
+- XGBoost reaches about **98% accuracy** with very high recall for malignant cases.
-- PCA is useful for visualisation but slightly weaker for final performance.
+- PCA is helpful for visualisation but slightly reduces performance.
-- A compact model using a subset of important “_worst” features still performs strongly.
+- A compact model using only important “_worst” features still performs well.

----

-## 📌 License

-This project is released under the **GPL-3.0** license.